BernardWez/finger-prints/README.md

 ### Experimental set-up

-Both the enhanced and the regular dataset were used to train each of the model mentioned above.
-Furthermore, for both datasets models were trained with and without data augmentation (see augmentation examples below).
+Both the enhanced and the regular dataset were used to train each of the models mentioned above.
+Furthermore, all models were also trained with and without data augmentation (see augmentation examples below).
 In total 12 models were trained.
 During the training process [`hyperopt`](https://github.com/hyperopt/hyperopt) was leveraged to apply Bayesian optimization.
 The tuning process and hyperparameter settings will be discussed below.

 ### Data augmentation